dbt-labs/docs.getdbt.com/website/docs/docs/cloud/enable-dbt-copilot.md

 ## Enable dbt Copilot

 dbt Copilot is only available at an account level after your organization has signed the legal requirements.
 It's disabled by default.
-Your dbt Cloud admin(s) can enable it by following these steps:
+A dbt Cloud admin(s) can enable it by following these steps:

 1. Navigate to **Account settings** in the navigation menu.